-Creating AI Agent
+Creating AI Agents

 Creating ReActAgent

 ReAct (Reasoning and Acting) is an Agent working mode that combines "reasoning" and "acting".
 It enables AI to alternately think and take actions when facing complex tasks, dynamically adjusting subsequent decisions based on feedback from each step.
-Developers can use JitAi to quickly develop and debug ReAct-mode Agents that are natively integrated with applications, known as ReActAgent.
+Developers can use JitAi to quickly develop and debug ReAct-mode Agents that are natively integrated with applications, known as ReActAgents.

-Developers can create a ReActAgent by clicking +, AI Agent, ReActAgent in sequence in the element directory tree, filling in a name in the form popup, and clicking the Confirm button.
+Developers can create a ReActAgent by clicking +, AI Agents, ReActAgent in sequence in the element directory tree, filling in a name in the form popup, and clicking the Confirm button.
 This will create a ReActAgent and automatically enter the visual editor.

 ReActAgent supports writing system prompts, selecting large language models, writing descriptions, configuring runtime state storage, configuring input/output, adding tools, and adding knowledge bases.